 This scheme supports eligible allied health professionals with scholarships in various fields of postgraduate study, particularly in areas of allied health that have known shortages.

 Scholarship recipients will have access to funding to support tuition fees.
 The level of funding given will depend on the total number of applicants, the total cost of requested tuition support and the available budget.
 Scholarships are paid through reimbursement at the end of each satisfactorily completed semester(s) of study.

 To be eligible for this scheme, you must have permanent employment with Canberra Health Services, ACT Health or Calvary Public Hospital Bruce or have a continuous temporary contract for at least 12 months before the application closing date.

-You must be employed in one of the eligible allied health professions and have a minimum of two years full-time post-qualification clinical work experience, or equivalent for part-time staff.
+You must be employed in one of the eligible allied health professions and have a minimum of two years full-time post-qualification work experience in the related field of practice, or equivalent for part-time staff.

 There is a three-year exclusion period in place for staff who have previously received an allied health postgraduate scholarship leading to an award level program of study.

 In addition to meeting the staff eligibility criteria, applicants must also prove their intended study meets the scheme’s course eligibility criteria.
 Course eligibility is set out in the Applicant Guidelines, noting that eligible postgraduate courses have a minimum of 6 months full-time equivalent duration.

 Eligible courses are required to have a clinical practice, health professional education, health service management and leadership, research, or data science* related focus and you must be able to demonstrate how your proposed course of study is relevant to, or will contribute to your organisations core values and key strategic priorities.